tonic-team/synchronisation_scripts/README.md

 This repository is a home for the tonic team work on synchronisation script.
 The scripts synchronize git repositories upon double click.
 While Unix users can choose between GIN-CLI and datalad based scripts, windows users should use datalad scripts.
+Some more information can be read at https://gin-tonic.netlify.app/tooling/synchronisationscripts/

 ## Use